 Medical System Network (TSE Standard: 4350) primarily focuses on managing dispensing pharmacies and offering pharmacy support services.
 Alongside operating its Nanohana Pharmacy chain, the company delivers diverse support services to member medical institutions belonging to its pharmaceutical network, including both directly operated and affiliated pharmacies.
 These services encompass pharmaceutical procurement and pharmacist training.
 As its core service, the company specializes in comprehensive pharmaceutical supply chain management, covering aspects such as wholesale price determination, drug ordering, and payment settlement.
-As of end-March 2024, its pharmaceutical network had 9,756 members (+844 from end-March 2023), consisting of 450 directly operated pharmacies and 9,306 affiliated pharmacies.
+As of end-March 2025, its pharmaceutical network had 11,003 members (+1,247 from end-March 2024), consisting of 457 directly operated pharmacies and 10,546 affiliated pharmacies.

-The company has four business segments: Community Pharmacy Network (accounting for 95.2% of sales in FY03/24; based on sales to external customers), Leasing and Facility-related (2.5%), Meal Catering (2.0%), and Other (0.3%).
+The company has four business segments: Community Pharmacy Network (accounting for 95.0% of sales in FY03/25; based on sales to external customers), Leasing and Facility-related (2.8%), Meal Catering (1.9%), and Other (0.3%).
 Almost all segment profit (before adjustment) is generated by the Community Pharmacy Network segment.

-The Community Pharmacy Network segment is a new segment that has been disclosed since FY03/20.
-It was formed through the integration of several former businesses, and presently consists of four business divisions.
-In addition to the Community Pharmacy business, which operates dispensing pharmacies, the segment includes three businesses that support the operation of dispensing pharmacies: the Pharmaceutical Network business, the Manufacture and Market Pharmaceuticals business, and the Digital Shift business added from FY03/21.
-The company discloses the operating conditions for each business within the segment, but does not provide a sales and profit breakdown by business.
-The Leasing and Facility-related segment develops locations for pharmacies, rents out buildings, and operates serviced housing facilities for the elderly.
-The Meal Catering segment is a contracted food service business providing meals to hospitals and welfare facilities, and the Other segment is a home-visit nursing service that supports at-home care.
+The Community Pharmacy Network segment is a new mainstay segment that has been disclosed since FY03/20.
+It was formed through the integration of several former businesses, and presently consists of five business divisions.
+In addition to the Community Pharmacy business, which operates dispensing pharmacies, the segment includes four businesses that support the operation of dispensing pharmacies: the Pharmaceutical Network business, the Manufacture and Market Pharmaceuticals business, the Digital Shift business added from FY03/21, and the Pharmaceutical Logistics business added from FY03/25.
+The company discloses the operating conditions for each business within the segment, but does not disclose a sales and profit breakdown by business.